ohhmyyjosh/capstone_project/README.md

 ## White-Out
 White-Out is a desktop application which generates a connected transparent whiteboard over your desktop.
-This whiteboard can be shared by many users, and offers many useful annotation tools such as drawing.
+This whiteboard can be shared by many users, and offers useful annotation tools such as drawing.

 ## Development Team